What is a Waveform?

 MULTIPLE PULSES

-If the electronics allow it, then multiple pulses can be used at each pixel, allowing you to create larger, faster drops.
+Stringing multiple pulses together allow you to create larger, faster drops than one fill-fire cycle can do alone.
 Waveforms for multi-pulsing usually rely on the first or second resonance in the pressure wave.
 This means that the first pulse will add to the pressure of the ink when it is moving towards the nozzle.
 Some of the ink will eject and the rest bounces off the orifice and returns to the opposite wall.
 Once the ink is moving towards the nozzle again, a second pulse will add to its momentum.
 The pulses should be tuned carefully; the reinforcement can be very strong, overdriving the pressure and creating nozzle wetting.

 Having the ability to see the drop formation in real time is helpful in understanding these effects.
-In the photos below, taken with the JetXpert dropwatcher, you can see drops of different sizes being formed in adjacent nozzles by a resonant multi-pulse waveform.
+In the photos below, taken with the JetXpert Dropwatcher, you can see drops of different sizes being formed in adjacent nozzles by a resonant multi-pulse waveform.
 The nozzle to the left had three pulses of a waveform applied to it, the center nozzle only had the last two pulses, and the right nozzle only had the last pulse.
 The three pulses used to create the drops were evenly-spaced in time, and each image was taken at the time where the pressure wave hit the opening of the nozzle.

 Notice the extensions in the nozzle meniscus that happen after pulsing has finished, which are caused by the pressure waves.
 The first one occurs even before the ligament has separated.
 The meniscus bumps are larger on the nozzles that have fired twice or more, confirming that extra pressure has been applied thanks to previous pulses.
 By adjusting the pulse timing and visualizing your progress, you can make improvements to a waveform for a particular ink much more quickly.

 The extra pulses aren’t only used for jetting larger drops.
 It is common to use a pre-pulse on the “off” data to tickle the nozzles, meaning that enough force is provided to keep the ink moving within the nozzle, but not eject a drop.
-Another application is using a post-pulse to cancel the meniscus oscillations, allowing you to increase the frequency without interference from the previous drop.
-The waveform below has many such features built in and is adapted from a Ricoh patent for a desktop printer.
+Keeping the ink moving in the nozzle helps slow down drying or particle settling.
+We discuss this topic in more detail in our article on this Latency effect.